carbon-language/carbon-lang/clang/docs/UsersManual.rst

       /Gs                     Use stack probes (default)
-      /Gs<value>              Set stack probe size (default 4096) /guard:<value>          Enable Control Flow Guard with /guard:cf, or only the table with /guard:cf,nochecks
+      /Gs<value>              Set stack probe size (default 4096) /guard:<value>          Enable Control Flow Guard with /guard:cf, or only the table with /guard:cf,nochecks.
+                              Enable EH Continuation Guard with /guard:ehcont
       /Gv                     Set __vectorcall as a default calling convention /Gw-                    Don't put each data item in its own section /Gw                     Put each data item in its own section